-Effective January 1, 2016, employees in the bargaining unit will receive a wage increase equivalent to 100% of the Portland-Salem CPI-U from July-July (announced each August) plus an additional 1⁄2 (one-half)%.
+Effective January 1, 2020, employees in the bargaining unit will receive a wage increase equivalent to 100% of the change in the BLS West Region CPI-W from July 2018-July 2019, with a minimum of 2% and a maximum of 4%.

 - 24.4 If an existing employee is promoted to a higher job classification then the employee will receive pay at a step which results in an increase and shall progress through the applicable steps subject to the provisions of Section 24.2 above.
 The promoted employee will receive a new anniversary date as of the date of promotion and will follow the pay plan procedures set forth in Section 24.2 above.
-Promoted employees will receive the step in the new pay plan which results in an increase in pay of at least three (3%) percent. - 24.5 All bargaining unit employees shall receive an education incentive premium added to the base pay equal to one (1%) percent for an Associate Arts Degree or three (3%) percent for a Bachelor Degree from an accredited college or university. - 24.6 Employees assigned by the chief to act as a Field Training Officer shall be paid a premium of three percent (3%) of the base rate of pay for time actually spent in performing such duties.

-- 24.7 In recognition of the achievement of the Department in obtaining and maintaining State Accreditation, all employees in the bargaining unit shall receive a 1% accreditation premium each month added to their base pay. - 24.8 Sworn officers (includes sergeants) who meet the following qualifications are eligible for the assignment as an MPO: - Completed six (6) years as a sworn officer years must be continuous service - Completed Camas probation period - No disciplinary action (written reprimand or above) for the prior twelve (12) months as defined below - Maintain all required certifications and CJTC requirements
+Promoted employees will receive the step in the new pay plan which results in an increase in pay of at least three (3%) percent. - 24.5 All bargaining unit employees shall receive an education incentive premium added to the base pay equal to one (1%) percent for an Associate Arts Degree or three (3%) percent for a Bachelor Degree from an accredited college or university. - 24.6 Employees assigned by the chief to act as a Field Training Officer shall be paid a premium of three percent (3%) of the base rate of pay for time actually spent in performing such duties. - 24.7 In recognition of the achievement of the Department in obtaining and maintaining State Accreditation, all employees in the bargaining unit shall receive a 1% accreditation premium each month added to their base pay. - 24.8 Sworn officers (includes sergeants) who meet the following qualifications are eligible for the assignment as an MPO: - Completed six (6) years as a sworn officer years must be continuous service - Completed Camas probation period - No disciplinary action (written reprimand or above) for the prior twelve (12) months as defined below - Maintain all required certifications and CJTC requirements